opendocsg/opendoc-supreme-court-practice-directions-2021/PART-19-Bankruptcy and Winding Up Matters.md

 (8) Pursuant to the Family Justice Act 2014, with eﬀect from 1 October 2014, section 17A(2) proceedings shall be heard and determined by the Family Justice Courts.
 Notwithstanding this, any section 17A(2) proceedings commenced in or transferred to the High Court before 1 October 2014 shall, on and after that date, be continued in and dealt with by the High Court before 2 January 2021 or the General Division on or after 2 January 2021.

-## 140. Documents to be filed at the Legal Registry of the Supreme Court

 (1) All documents relating to family proceedings and section 17A(2) proceedings which are to be heard and determined by the High Court before 2 January 2021, or the General Division on or after 2 January 2021, shall be ﬁled at the Legal Registry of the Supreme Court.
 These include:

 <ul type="*">